 Gail and I had three weeks, unplugged from the office.
 I didn’t check my email or Slack.
 I didn’t create a daily task list.
 I didn’t have any meetings to attend.

 It was glorious.
-And it was only possible because of the freedom real productivity makes possible.
+And it was only possible because of the freedom that real productivity makes possible.